eleda77/eleda77.github.io/docs/vocab_list.md

 **dastard** - a dishonourable or despicable man

+**deasil** - in the direction of the sun's apparent course, considered as lucky; clockwise; opposite of widdershins

 **declaim** - utter or deliver words or a speech in a rhetorical or impassioned way, as if to an audience

 **delectation** - pleasure and delight